arfs/solar-installation-calculator/readme.md

 - Browse a web map and draw a solar installation (polygon) over an arbitrary area.
 - Display the area selected and estimated nomimal power of the solar installation.
 - Start a new drawing by clicking on the "Reset" button or simply by beginning a new drawing.
+- Modify an existing drawing by dragging its edges and vertices.
 - Abort an existing drawing by clicking on the "Reset" button.

 ---